peteroupc/html3dutil/doc/H3DU.Mesh.md

 ### H3DU.Mesh#transform(matrix) <a id='H3DU.Mesh_H3DU.Mesh_transform'></a>

-Transforms the positions and normals of all the vertices currently in this mesh, using a 4x4 matrix.
+Transforms the positions and normals of all the vertices currently in this mesh.
 The matrix won't affect vertices added afterwards.
-Also, resets the primitive mode (see H3DU.Mesh#mode) so that future vertices given will not build upon previous vertices.
+Also, resets the primitive
+mode (see H3DU.Mesh#mode) so that future vertices given will not build upon previous vertices.
 Future vertices should not be added after calling this method without calling mode() first.